Frequently Asked Questions

 If you have a medical condition that requires our assistance again use the above email address so we can get in contact to see how we can be of assistance to ensure your visit to the venue is as smooth as possible.

 There is no charge if you chose to bring a bike or motorcycle to a show & park in the Arena car park.
 However please be aware that there is only a limited number of metal railings to attach your bike and we have no shelter or locker facility.

-The cash machine was removed from inside the Arena, 9th March 2017 as the venue takes cash, credit & debit card payment at all concession & merchandise outlets.
+The cash machine was removed from inside the Arena, 9th March 2017 as, in addition to cash, the venue also takes credit & debit card payments through chip & pin & contactless payment at all the concession & merchandise outlets.